ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 title: How To Create and Manage Your Arctos Team (Users and Operators)
 layout: default_toc
 author: Teresa J. Mayfield-Meyer, Shannen Robson, Michelle Koo
-date: 2023-04-13
+date: 2025-09-12
 ---

 # How To Create and Manage Your Arctos Team: Users and Operators

 This guide provides a workflow for how to organize users and operators to assist with data entry and collection data management.
 Anyone can have an Arctos user account, which is needed for downloading data.
-Operators are users who are granted appropriate permissions.
+Operators are special users who are granted permissions to access or edit data.
 There are two levels of permissions: (1) Permission to work with data for specific collections.
 (2) Permission to work with specific types of data for the granted collection(s) - e.g., data entry, specimens, transactions, localities, etc. For example, a user with the roles UAM:Mamm and DATA_ENTRY can only enter data for the UAM:Mamm collection.

 Some objects (taxonomy, media, agents, places) are shared among collections.
 People who have access to these types of data must fully understand that Arctos is a shared system, and must always consider the implications of working in a shared system.
 So be careful when assigning roles to shared data types.

-## How To Create Your Arctos Team: Users and Operators
+## How To Create Your Arctos Team

-### 1. Have each team member create an Arctos user account
+### User's step 1: create an TACC user account

-Provide each of your team members with these instructions to create their Arctos user account.

-Go to [https://arctos.database.museum](https://arctos.database.museum) and select "Log In or Create Account" then select "Create an Account".
-Create your user account with the following parameters in mind.

-* Username must include only letters and numbers (ASCII characters A-Z, a-z, and 0-9), and cannot begin with a number. **Do not include periods in your username (e.g., carla.cicero is not a valid username)**
-* Passwords should be at least eight characters, start with a letter, contain only A-Z, a-z, 0-9, and !$%&()`*,-/:;?_., not contain the username, and consist of at least one letter, number, and special character
+[Create your TACC account here](https://accounts.tacc.utexas.edu/register).
+Users may want to check if they already have a [TACC account here](https://accounts.tacc.utexas.edu/login) (including retrieving usernames and resetting passwords).

 * Enter your First, Middle (if applicable, initial ok), and Last names in the appropriate fields
 * Enter your Affiliation (name of your institution)
 * Enter a valid email address.
 This is important because you cannot be invited as an Operator without a valid email address
 * Select the "Create an Account" button and you are done.

-You are now an official Arctos User.
-Welcome to the community!
-Now email your username to the person authorized to grant you operator permissions.
-You will soon be contacted with instructions for authenticating your account as an Arctos Operator.
+### User's step 2: Log into Arctos using the TACC log in button and credentials.
+This accomplishes two things: Creates an Arctos account with your TACC credentials and let's you add an email address.
+Please go to your Arctos profile (top right menu--> Profile) and add your email address here.

+### User's step 3: inform the person authorized to grant operator permissions the TACC user name.

 ---

-### 2. Ensure the new user has an Arctos Agent
+### Manager's step 1:	Ensure the new user has an Arctos Agent profile.

 Before you can invite an Arctos user to become an Arctos Operator, they must have an existing Arctos Agent.